paazmaya/espoo.kobujutsu.fi/README.md

 sitespeed.io https://espoo.kobujutsu.fi
 ```

-Results will appear in the folder `sitespeed-results/espoo.kobujutsu.fi/`.
+Results will appear in the folder `site
+speed-results/espoo.kobujutsu.fi/`.

 ## Testing with sonar